 Budget-friendly:

-Holiday Inn Express & Suites San Francisco Fisherman’s Wharf.
-This hotel offers a prime location on a quiet street near the waterfront, modern rooms equipped with amenities like HDTVs and Keurig coffeemakers, and a free daily continental breakfast.
-Additionally, guests can access a gym and a 24-hour business center
+The Holiday Inn Express & Suites San Francisco Fisherman’s Wharf offers a prime location on a quiet street near the waterfront.
+It has modern rooms with amenities like HDTVs and Keurig coffeemakers, as well as a free continental breakfast, a gym, and a 24-hour business center.

 Union Square, San Francisco Hotels